justvr/balkan-bread/src/pages/blog/13-12-2020-all-those-dead-trees/index.en.md

 Alternatively, we decorate artificial trees.

-My family has always put decorations on hibiscus plants
+My family has always put decorations on hibiscus plants.

 In Germany temporary markets pop up for the sale of Christmas trees.
 When you walk by, the trees smell freshly cut.
 That distinctive December scent.